Eddie9876/SecLab/README.md

-This is gonna be where all of the scripts or notes go for the SecLad
+This is gonna be where all of the scripts or notes go for the SecLab